ibm-cloud-architecture/eda-quickstarts/quarkus-kafka-producer/README.md

 Be aware that it’s not an _über-jar_ as the dependencies are copied into the `target/lib` directory.

 The application is now runnable using `java -jar target/order-mgr-1.0-SNAPSHOT-runner.jar`.

+The script: `./scripts/buildAll.sh` do the maven packaging and then build a docker images.

 ### Creating a native executable